 The investment objective of the Global Small Cap Equity strategy is to provide above-average, long-term, risk-adjusted returns by investing primarily in securities of smaller companies around the world.
 The strategy will be primarily invested in equities and equity-related securities.
 The amount invested in any one country will vary depending upon the economic, investment, and market outlook and opportunities in each area.
-Treasury bills or short-term investments not exceeding three years to maturity may also be used from time to time.
+Treasury bills or short-term investments not exceeding three years to maturity will also be used.